anshtiwatne/wordle-solver/README.md

 With the solution as "check":

-⬛⬛⬛🟨⬛ First guess is always later
+⬛⬛⬛🟨⬛ First guess is always later as it's statistically the best word to start with

 🟨⬛⬛🟩🟨 Second guess is epoch sice there's no more of l, a, t and r but there's an e somewhere else

-🟩🟩🟩🟩🟩 By the third guess the algorithm arrives at the solution using the same procedure as the second but with more data.
+🟩🟩🟩🟩🟩 By the third guess the algorithm arrives at the solution using the same procedure as the second but with more data

 ## Contributing